Frequently Asked Questions

 Exchange Code Requirements:

-Warning: Always implement fallback routing mechanisms for carrier network failures.
-This ensures continuous service availability during network issues.
-You should also consider implementing monitoring and alerting systems to proactively detect and address carrier outages.
+Warning: Always implement fallback routing mechanisms for carrier network failures to ensure continuous service availability.
+Implement monitoring and alerting systems to proactively detect and address carrier outages.

 Number Portability Implementation